 SOQL Executor UI

 The SOQL Executor operates with the custom split editor that contains three parts:

 - for SOQL input — the upper one.
 Here you can write a query and execute it with the help of the Execute SOQL button,

 - for Schema Explorer — the right one.
-Here you can select necessary objects, their fields, and relationships,
+Here you can select necessary objects, their fields (including sObjects and fields from installed managed packages), and relationships,

 - for a table with the results — the lower one.